 Choose the Leave account (or Absence account)

-Here you can set the details for your account template by following the 3 steps below.
+Here you can set the details for your account template by following the three steps below.

 Step 1 of 3 - Set name and period